 A theatrical re-release on 20 September 2002 in Arizona saw the world premiere of Randall Wallace's "Sonic Whole Overhead Sound" format, in which the cinema's audio system features a new ceiling speaker channel to convey height information.
 The mix was created by Mark P. Stoeckinger, in association with Dolby Labs and Todd-AO/Soundelux.

 Mel Gibson, who portrayed Colonel Moore in this film, is also famous for his role as Detective Martin Riggs in the Lethal Weapon series.
-In the first Lethal Weapon movie, the Battle of Ia Drang is mentioned.
+In Lethal Weapon (1987), the Battle of Ia Drang is mentioned.
 Riggs' partner, Roger Murtaugh, states that he escaped being seriously wounded or killed in action while serving there, only because his friend took a bayonet in the lungs for him.

 When 2nd Lt.
 Henry Herrick Marc Blucas is fatally wounded and giving his final orders his pupils are small as he is looking up into the bright sky.
 When he dies they can be seen to fully dilate over the course of a few seconds, as would happen in real life.